Warning: mkdir(): No space left on device in /www/wwwroot/NEW14chongjian.com/func.php on line 127

 As the Indian government launches an unprecedentedly strict tax audit of foreign companies, the country's economy is facing severe downward pressure.
 The Indian Central Statistical Office has forecast that the country's GDP growth will slow to 6.4% in the 2024-2025 fiscal year, marking a sharp decline from the previous year's 8.2% and reaching a four-year low.
 Analysts attribute this slowdown to multiple factors, including weak manufacturing performance, declining corporate investment sentiment, and the global economic slowdown, all of which have collectively weighed on India's economic growth.。 Kia Motors。

 What concerns foreign companies the most is the sudden shift in policy execution standards.
-This not only creates immense uncertainty to their operations in India but, as。, for example.
-After acquiring。
+This not only creates immense uncertainty to their operations in India but, as。

 Article by Chen Xiaoyang, Guangming Daily。